 Those individuals and groups at the highest risk of violence must be placed on notice that they are in great danger of being injured, killed, arrested, and/or incarcerated.
 This message must be delivered with a combination of empathy and accountability.
 Supports and services must be offered so people have something better to say “yes” to, but it must be made clear that further violence will not be tolerated.

 Outreach workers in neighborhoods and hospitals where shooting victims are recovering can defuse conflicts, connect people to services, and serve as crucial go-betweens for a city and some of its most disconnected citizens, as they do in New York City.
 Cognitive behavioral interventions like those used by READI Chicago can help even the most traumatized individuals begin to heal and make better life decisions.
 Proactive policing, like the “precision policing” effort also in New York City, can put high-risk people and groups on notice that they are being watched and that further violence will be met with swift and certain consequences.
-Focused deterrence strategies, such as Oakland Ceasefire, are a successful framework for all such engagement, blending customized supports for high-risk individuals with targeted sanctions, as needed.
+Focused deterrence strategies, such as Oakland Ceasefire, are a successful framework for all such engagements, blending customized supports for high-risk individuals with targeted sanctions as needed.
 Finally, improving homicide and shooting clearance rates, which Boston has accomplished, can deter future violence and disrupt cycles of retaliation.
 More information can be found here and here.

 5. Address key locations using place-based policing and investment